KonuTech/llm-zoomcamp-capstone-01/README.md

 ?
 Enter your question: How are reviewed fighting mechanics?
 ?
 Enter game title: Baldur's Gate 3

 Answer: The fighting mechanics in "Baldur's Gate 3" have been positively reviewed.
 They incorporate turn-based combat that is strategic and engaging, allowing players to utilize various character abilities and environmental elements effectively.
-The mechanics encourage thoughtful planning and tactical decision-making, making each battle feel impactful and rewarding.
+The mechanics encourage
+thoughtful planning and tactical decision-making,making each battle feel impactful and rewarding.
 ?
 How would you rate this response? +1 (Positive)
 ```
 ```
 ?
 Enter your question: What is not liked by players?
 ?
 Enter game title: Baldur's Gate 3

 Answer: In "Baldur's Gate 3," players have expressed frustration with certain aspects, specifically the length of the game and its pacing.
 Some find that it can drag on in parts, leading to feelings of fatigue.
 Additionally, there are concerns regarding bugs and technical issues, which have detracted from the overall experience for some players.
 ?
 How would you rate this response? +1 (Positive)
 ```
 ```
 ?
 Enter your question: What is not liked about Forspoken?
 ?
 Enter game title: Forspoken

 Answer: Forspoken has received criticism for its dialogue, which some reviewers found cringe-worthy and lacking depth.
 Additionally, the game has been noted for its lack of character development, leading to a disconnect with the protagonist.
 Gameplay mechanics, including combat and parkour, have also been described as inconsistent, which detracts from the overall experience.
 Lastly, the open world has been criticized for feeling empty and not immersive enough.
 ?
 How would you rate this response? +1 (Positive)
 ```